Jmuccigr/temples/What_I_did.md

 1. Copied 26 vici.org sites that are in Rome into our Google doc.
 None had a Pleiades or DARE ID.
 1. Copied 17 Pleiades sites that are in Rome into our Google doc.
 None had a Pleiades or DARE ID.
 1. Copied 22 DARE sites that are in Rome into our Google doc.
 9 had a Pleiades ID.
+1. Added other Italian sites (March 2018).
+1. Added other Portuguese, Spanish, and French sites (11 May 2018).